 Product: Sole TT9 Treadmill

 Warranty: Frame lifetime / Motor lifetime / Deck lifetime / Electronics 6 years / Labor 3 years (see commercial warranty below)

 Amazon Affiliate Disclosure: I may earn commissions on purchases made through links in this post.

-Its structure is made of thick steel tubing but also has several ABS parts which protect the motor, side rails and other components.
+Its structure is made of thick steel tubing but also has several ABS parts that protect the motor, side rails, and other components.
 The machine’s steel parts come with a corrosion-resistant and abrasion-resistant paint; the color used is black, this being the only color available for the TT9 (at least for the moment).

 The Sole TT9 treadmill is considerably large.
 Fully set up, it takes approx. 84″L x 36″W (213 x 91 cm) of floor space.
 Plus, you should allow at least two feet of clearance on each side, and at least three feet of clearance at the rear of the deck for safe usage.